alinex/bash-lib/doc/log.md

 The rotated files may also be compressed by setting the `LOG_ROTATE_COMPRESS` flag.

 > But you can't combine the two rotation methods by date and by size, currently.

+## Switching log file

+If really neccessary, it is possible to switch log file by changing the setting of `LOG_FILE` and calling `log_init` without parameters.